ganeti/ganeti/doc/design-2.3.rst

 won't implement this in the first version, but we'll evaluate it for the future, if we see scalability problems on big multi-group clusters.

-When Ganeti will support more storage models (eg. SANs, sheepdog, ceph) we expect groups to be the basis for this, allowing for example a different sheepdog/ceph cluster, or a different SAN to be connected to each group.
+When Ganeti will support more storage models (e.g. SANs, Sheepdog, Ceph) we expect groups to be the basis for this, allowing for example a different Sheepdog/Ceph cluster, or a different SAN to be connected to each group.
 In some cases this will mean that inter-group move operation will be necessarily performed with instance downtime, unless the hypervisor has block-migrate functionality, and we implement support for